-Biology is the study of organisms and their adaptations to the pressures of natural selection.
+Biology is the study of life, past and present.
+Life operates within supportive ecosystems that generate selective pressures driving diversity and complexity through natural selection.
 The faculty of the College believe that a sound knowledge of biology is essential for understanding many of the most pressing problems of modern life and for intelligent involvement in their eventual solution.
 The Biological Sciences Collegiate Division, therefore, provides a variety of general education courses for all College students-prospective biologists and nonbiologists alike.
 Although most of the course offerings beyond the introductory year are designed to serve the needs of students majoring in biological sciences, many of these courses are well suited to students in other areas who wish to study some aspect of modern biology in greater detail.
 Courses on the ethical and societal implications of the biological sciences, for example, are of interest to many nonmajors.